boussadjra/coding-challenge/readme.md

 ##### setup the client side :

-  change directory to the front-end at the project root :
+  change directory to the `front-end` folder at the project root :

     cd front-end